sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 [destination.snowflake]
 query_tag='{{"source":"{source}", "resource":"{resource}", "table": "{table}", "load_id":"{load_id}", "pipeline_name":"{pipeline_name}"}}'
 ```
-which contains Python named formatters corresponding to tag names i.e., `{source}` will assume the name of the dlt source.
+which contains Python named formatters corresponding to tag names i.e., `{source}` will assume the name of the data_load_tool source.

 :::note
 1. Query tagging is off by default.
 The `query_tag` configuration field is `None` by default and must be set to enable tagging.